TristanGomez44/sceneDetection/README.md

 - the length of the validation sequence.
 The validation sequences can be very long (some movie can contain several hundred shots) so they are split into chunks.
 The temporal model (LSTM or ResNet) reads one chunk at a time and its prediction made on one chunk are totally independant of the ones made on another chunk.

 If you don't want to train the models presented in the paper yourself, you can simply download the weights here : https://drive.google.com/drive/folders/1ykREuiirpkm2LTWEjwqZuEihON8sx5Hx?usp=sharing .
+The weight files are the 8 files that start with "model".
 Put the weight files containing "yout" in their name in a folder called "youtLarg" and the weight files containing "holly2" in a folder "holly2".
 Put "holly2" and "youtLarg" both in the "models" folder.

 After that, go to next step.